thurow/user-dashboard/README.md

 React project example for HTML, CSS, Javascript, SPA and API integration.

+## Instalation

+Before running the app, you need to install the dependencies by running `yarn` at your terminal or shell.

 ## Commands

 - `yarn start` to start the application at the port 3005;